Thursday, January 15, 2026

 SELECT 1

-FROM sys.key_constraints kc
+FROM sys.key_constraints AS kc

 WHERE kc.[type] = N'PK'